wpswings/membership-for-woocommerce/README.txt

 == Frequently Asked Questions ==

-= What is the basic purpose of using the Membership for WooCommerce plugin? = The Membership for WooCommerce plugin lets the WooCommerce store owners create and sell memberships and assign membership levels to their users.
+= What is the basic purpose of using the WordPress Membership for WooCommerce plugin? = The Membership for WooCommerce plugin lets the WooCommerce store owners create and sell memberships and assign membership levels to their users.
 The store owner can give discounts to WooCommerce members based on their memberships.

 = What are the features regarding the Membership Plans available using the WooCommerce Membership plugin? =